vusanaveen/SITA/README.md

 OrderService communicates with UserService to validate user existence before creating orders:

 1. OrderService receives order creation request
-2. Validates user exists by calling UserService GET /users/{userId}
+2. Validates user exists by calling UserService GET /users/{userId}/exists
-3. If user not found, throws `InvalidUserException`
+3. If user not found, throws `InvalidUserException` (400 Bad Request)
 4. If user exists, creates the order

 ## Assumptions

-- Duplicate user validation not required (allowed)
+- Duplicate user validation is not enforced (allowed)
 - Passwords stored in plain text (no encryption)
 - No pagination or filtering required
 - No API gateway or service discovery